 WHY do you want to change?
 What's the point of this resolution, and what difference do you think it will make in your life?
 Failing to ask and answer this question leaves us floundering 3 or 4 weeks in, wondering why we are putting in all this effort.
 Once you figure out why you want to change, WRITE IT DOWN!
 Read that why again when you start losing momentum.

-One good exercise to figure out what things really matter is to try taking the tombstone test and writing your eulogy.
+One good exercise to figure out what things really matter is to try taking the tombstone test which is part of our life goals workbook and writing your eulogy.
 What do you want others to write about you when you are gone?
-Do your day to day habits line up with that description?
+Do your day-to-day habits line up with that description?

 This year I would like to get fit, get rich, find my soulmate, get married, have kids, buy a house, travel the world, become famous, develop great friendships, move to Florida… Sound familiar?
 If you try to change everything, what happens?
 Exactly!
 Nothing happens!

 Write down everything you would like to do, then pick one small thing that leads you in the direction you want to head to work on today.
 Once you've accomplished that one thing or have at least established the habits that will lead to the result you desire, then you can set another goal, but not until then.

 Set milestones on larger goals, and celebrate those when you reach them.
 Feeling like we are gaining on our overall goal will help keep our head in the game.
 Try to keep your one small thing to do today to 15 minutes or less.
 Making your daily goal so small that it seems silly not to do it will help you develop the habit, you can ramp it up later, but for now, just develop the habit.
 Another trick is to attach the new habit you are trying to form to something else you already have a habit of doing, this will help you remember to do it.
 For example, after I brush my teeth, I will play on my Total Gym for 15 minutes.